jakeezera/Stranger-Girl-Demo-Version-for-1-BIT-JAM-3/README.md

 ▀▄▀▄▀▄▀▄▀▄▀▄

-Artist and Programmer:  Lotuskk
+Artist and Programmer:  Jake

-Sound designer : Jakee
+Sound designer : Jake

 ▀▄▀▄▀▄▀▄▀▄▀▄

-Game made for 1-bit gamejam
+Game made for 1-bit GameJam

 ➤ Stranger Girl
 About: